A Survey of Neutrino Flavor Models and the Neutrinoless Double Beta Decay Funnel: Results for model category predictions

 These results are in general agreement with results from the literature \cite{Girardi:2015vha,Girardi:2016zwz}.
-Nevertheless, we notice that improved precision on the oscillation parameters in comparison to the time were these studies were done disfavors now some models which were previously allowed.
-In total we find that out of the total 75 cases, 31 models are viable.
+Nevertheless, we notice that improved precision on the oscillation parameters in comparison to the time where these studies were done now disfavors some models which were previously allowed.
+In total we find that out of the 75 cases, 31 models are viable.

 The predictions for $0\nu\beta\beta$ experiments are shown in fig.~\ref{fig:CLC results}.
 We find that many models predict a region in the funnel.
-As this category of models does not predict the mass scale the regions extend to small masses and cover the quasi-degenerate region disfavored by cosmology as well.
-The funnel fractions are very similar in all models and between 20\%-50\%, demonstrating that in this category of models up to a third of the parameter space can be contained in the funnel\footnote{We provide a text file containing all the charged lepton correction models at \href{https://peterdenton.github.io/Data/0nubb\_Survey/index.html}{peterdenton.github.io/Data/0nubb\_Survey}}.
+As this category of models does not predict the mass scale, the regions extend to small masses and cover the quasi-degenerate region disfavored by cosmology as well.
+The funnel fractions are very similar in all models and between 20\% and 50\%, demonstrating that, in this category of models, up to a third of the parameter space can be contained in the funnel\footnote{We provide a text file containing all the charged lepton correction models at \href{https://peterdenton.github.io/Data/0nubb\_Survey/index.html}{peterdenton.github.io/Data/0nubb\_Survey}}.